Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Incremental Synthesis with Counting Constraints

+\item A history $H'$ with counting constraints $CC'$ is an \textbf{extension of a history} $H$, if $CC'$ is an extension of $CC$ and $H'$ differs from $H$ only by additional entries for constraints of the form $CC_i = CC_{min}(\E, a, k, l)$.
+Formally: $H'$ is an extension of $H$, if the corresponding counting constraints $CC'$ are an extension of $CC$ and it exists an $X\in (\{0, 1, \text{none}\}^*)^{| CC |}$, such that $H'=H.X$ (element-wise concatenation). \item A situation $(s', H')$ is an extension of a situation $(s, H)$, if $s=s'$ and $H'$ is an extension of $H$.
+In a nutshell, an extension $(s',H')$ of a situation $(s,H)$ provides more information than $(s, H)$ on former turns of $\E$ with respect to constraints of the form $CC_{min}(\E, a, k, l)$ and equals $(s,H)$ in all other aspects. \end{itemize} \end{defi} \begin{exa} In Figure~\ref{fig:situationExtensionsExample}, one of the situations of the previous example (Example~\ref{exa:situationgraphExample}, leftmost situation of Figure~\ref{fig:situationgraphExample}) is shown with one extension of the situation and one situation that extends itself. \end{exa}

-For the scope of this article, we restrict ourselves to increment over constraints of the form $CC_{min}(\E, a, k, l)$ and the usage of Lemma \ref{lemma:translatonOfConstraints}.
-The overall synthesis procedure is sketched in Figure \ref{fig:overview_iteration_min}.
+For the scope of this article, we restrict ourselves to increment over constraints of the form $CC_{min}(\E, a, k, l)$ and the usage of Lemma~\ref{lemma:translatonOfConstraints}.
+The overall synthesis procedure is sketched in Figure~\ref{fig:overview_iteration_min}.
 We explain the different phases of the incremental synthesis algorithm for a two-player finite-state game with counting constraints $G=(A, \text{Win}, CC)$ based on this figure.
-We assume that the winning condition \text{Win} is either that of a safety, reachability, Büchi, Co-Büchi or parity game.
+In each increment, a synthesis algorithm of the readers choice that can determine the winning region of a game $(A, \text{Win})$, with the chosen winning condition is used.
+Since the concept of a winning region only makes sense for positionally determined games, we assume that the winning condition \text{Win} is either that of a safety, reachability, Büchi, Co-Büchi or parity game.
 The winning condition influences how the situation graph is modified in each increment.
-However, the approach might be applicable for more types of winning conditions. \tikzset{ decision/.style={diamond, draw, text width=5em, text badly centered, node distance=2.5cm, inner sep=0pt}, block/.style={rectangle, draw, text width=9em, text centered, rounded corners, minimum height=3em}, largeblock/.style={rectangle, draw, text width=18em, text centered, rounded corners, minimum height=3em}, line/.style={draw, -latex'}, result/.style={rectangle, draw, fill=white!20, text width=8em, text centered, rounded corners, minimum height=3em} }
+We checked the modification explicitly for the mentioned winning conditions.
+However, the approach might be applicable for more types of winning conditions, especially for other positionally determined games. \tikzset{ decision/.style={diamond, draw, text width=5em, text badly centered, node distance=2.5cm, inner sep=0pt}, block/.style={rectangle, draw, text width=9em, text centered, rounded corners, minimum height=3em}, largeblock/.style={rectangle, draw, text width=18em, text centered, rounded corners, minimum height=3em}, line/.style={draw, -latex'}, result/.style={rectangle, draw, fill=white!20, text width=8em, text centered, rounded corners, minimum height=3em} }